iamshaleen/Android-SMSReader-For-OTP-With-PHP-App/README.md

 Usage:
 - Add all folders manually
 - Host the php files on a server
-- Update the server IP/Port in the URL's in the Android Project
+- Update the server IP/Port in the URL's in the Android Project under MainActivity.java
 - Install the Android App on a phone.
 - Retrive the OTP on via getMobileOTP.php